Proactive Service Assurance in 5G and B5G Networks: A Closed-Loop Algorithm for End-to-End Network Slicing: Proactive closed-loop algorithm design

-where $\LinkCapacity$ is the virtual link capacity and $\CAPA_{\LinkIdx^{\PHY}}$ is the physical link capacity provided by network infrastructure.
-Equation \eqref{eq:constrant_link_capacity} is utilized to verify the link configuration at any point within the network, from the RAN to the CN and from the CN to the data network, where the algorithm is executed.
-Finally, a proactive closed-loop algorithm, {\PSA}, was developed to address the issue of scaling in resource allocation for a specific slice.
-This algorithm, capable of running parallel instances across different slices, enables efficient resource allocation and scaling for network slices.
-By utilizing a closed-loop approach, the system can proactively allocate resources in response to changing network conditions, optimizing performance and reducing resource under-utilization.
-This leads to considerable enhancements in network efficiency and dependability.
+In addition, the algorithm possesses the capacity to calculate and dynamically allocate link resources for individual network slices within the network, contingent on the traffic load forecast (refer to lines 23 to 32 in Algorithm \ref{alg:proactive_closed_loop} for further details).
+The specifics of our {\PSA} are delineated in Algorithm \ref{alg:proactive_closed_loop}.
+This algorithm is designed to run parallel instances across different network slices, thereby enabling efficient resource allocation and scaling for network slices.
+Utilizing a closed-loop with the ML approach, the system can proactively allocate resources in response to changing network conditions, thereby optimizing performance and reducing resource under-utilization.
+Thus, this leads to considerable enhancements in network efficiency and dependability.

-The high-level flowchart in Fig. \ref{fig:high_level_psa} illustrates how our closed-loop algorithm works.
-A closed-loop algorithm in network slicing aims to provide an efficient and dynamic service deployment and management capable of maintaining the QoS of multiple slices by detecting KPI violations quickly and accurately, taking corrective actions, and assigning appropriate resources to resolve KPI violations in a timely manner.
-Thus, the algorithm has been developed with flexible parameters, shown in Table \ref{tab:proactive_closed_parameters}, enabling operators to customize {\PSA} by themselves in order to meet the specific requirements of the slice and align it to their infrastructure.
+As illustrated in the high-level flowchart in Figure \ref{fig:high_level_psa}, the {\PSA} functions by leveraging the aforementioned formulas embedded within the ML model.
+Our proactive closed-loop algorithm in the network aims to provide an efficient and dynamic service deployment and management capable of maintaining the QoS of multiple network slices by detecting KPI violations quickly and accurately, taking corrective actions, and assigning appropriate resources to resolve KPI violations on time.
+Thus, the algorithm has been developed with flexible parameters, shown in Table \ref{tab:proactive_closed_parameters}, enabling operators to customize {\PSA} by themselves in order to meet the specific requirements of the network slice and align it to their infrastructure.
 To keep things simple, we split {\PSA} into two main algorithms: